-Giant Panda Experience Hours
+Giant Panda Experience:

-Last admission one hour before zoo closes
+Hours: Last admission one hour before Zoo closes.
+Current hours here

 As part of a long-term conservation partnership agreement between China and Canada, signed by Hu Jintao, President of China and Mr. Stephen Harper, Prime Minister of Canada, China will loan two giant pandas to two Canadian Zoos (Toronto and Calgary) for a ten year period.
 The good news is that Toronto Zoo will be home to the breeding pair for a minimum of five years from 2013 to 2018.
 The pandas will then relocate to the Calgary Zoo sometime in 2018.